discord-samba/localization/guides/writing_localization_files.md

 # Writing Localization Files
 If you've used YAMDBF, the predecessor to Sambo in the past, or more specifically its localization system, this process will be familiar to you.
-That being said, there's a lot to go over for the sake of being thorough and presenting a well-documented process.
+That being said, there are some slight differences, and there's a lot to go over for the sake of being thorough and presenting a well-documented process.

 The Localization module operates on top of files with the `.lang` format.
 These files consist of string resource declarations for any one arbitrary language (You will specify which language the file represents